fossxo/fossxo-gdd/source/gui.rst

 ..  [#speedrunloss] If the player loses a speedrun game, the board remains
         visible so the player can see where they made mistakes.
 This allows them to adjust their strategy for next time.
+..  [#loadtime] The loading screen is needed if the load time exceeds one second
+        on the minimum supported system listed in :numref:`table-min-system-requirements`.
 ..  [#localhelp] The :ref:`ref-objective-free-of-charge` objective mentions not
         tracking players.
 Websites often contain trackers, advertisements, and other items that violate this objective.